starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 Dr. Creed turned the key and proceeded to get on the road.

-"You don't sound like you like that name."
+"You don't sound like you like that name," Creed commented.

 "An old nickname."

 "You didn't like it, did you Mouse?"

-"No I didn't---for a long time.
+"No I didn't--for a long time.
 But it grew on me."

 "It must have been very small."

-"What?"
+"What?" she asked perplexed.

 "To grow on you.
 It must have been small."